Oregano Essential Oil: Uses, Benefits, and Blends

 As you now know, there are important differences between oregano oil and its essential oil.
 Oregano essential oil is a hot oil.
 Like any other essential oil you should never ingest it or apply it directly to skin, regardless of age.
 However, due to its warming properties extra care should be taken.
 Do not use oregano oil topically on small children, and when diluting with carrier oils and products start with a minimal amount first.
 Do a test patch, then wait 24 hours to gauge effect.

 Call us if you have any questions or concerns, or wish to know more about ordering bulk oregano essential oil!
-VINEVIDA also offers free shipping for all orders within the USA, as well as a money-back guarantee on all products within 30 days of purchasing.
+VINEVIDA also offers a money-back guarantee on all products within 30 days of purchasing.

 prepare una formula REMEDIO ANTIBACYERIAL

 I learned about Oil of Oregano in the late 80's, and wrote a report on the medicinal benefits.
 When I got my first bottle, I knew I had quality and purity.
 This oil is wonderful as a back note to Lime.